PhantomInsights/covid-19/README.md

     page_data = reader.getPage(i).extractText()
 ```

-We then iterate over each page and extract the text.
+We then start iterating over each page and extract the text.
 For the most part this PDF file is well formatted but I noticed the resulting CSV file kept having errors.

 I found out that CIUDAD DE MEXICO was written in 3 different ways.
 It has a new line character where it shouldn't be.